Attentive multilayer fusion for vision transformers: Experiments

 CLIP models show the most consistent gains, with smaller models (CLIP-B-32/16) benefiting more than the large model, likely because they fail to distill all relevant information into the final layer.

 In contrast, DINOv2 models exhibit the opposite trend: performance gains increase with model size, reflecting richer features throughout the network hierarchy.
-While the \CLS linear probe already substantially improves from DINOv2-S-14 to DINOv2-L-14, attentive fusion adds a further mean gain of \rebuttal{6.04} [pp] for DINOv2-L-14.
-AAT yields a slightly higher average gain (\rebuttal{6.23} [pp]), but suffers from greater \rebuttal{instability} and lower median gain.
-This instability likely stems from AAT’s reliance on hundreds of patch tokens (257 for DINOv2-S/B/L-14), which amplifies task-specific noise.
-In contrast, our method aggregates only 24/48 summary tokens, producing more consistent improvements across tasks.
+While the \CLS linear probe already substantially improves from DINOv2-S-14 to DINOv2-L-14, attentive fusion adds a further mean gain of 6.04 [pp] for DINOv2-L-14.
+AAT yields a slightly higher average gain (6.23 [pp]), but suffers from greater instability.
+This likely stems from AAT's reliance on hundreds of patch tokens (257 for DINOv2-S/B/L-14), which amplifies task-specific noise.
+In contrast, ALF aggregates only 24/48 summary tokens, producing more consistent improvements across tasks.

 Finally, for supervised ViT models, gains peak at the base architecture.
 The large variant benefits less proportionally, which could be due to overfitting from the higher hidden dimension or to diminishing returns in representational richness as backbone capacity grows.
 In either case, while relative improvements shrink, absolute performance still increases when attending across layers.